FilterdWater/simple-personal-website-v2/src/content/blog/Installing-Windows-11/index.md

    Use [Rufus](https://rufus.ie/en/) to flash the ISO to a USB stick.

 4. **Reboot into BIOS/UEFI**
-   If you're already on Windows, some PCs support running
+   If you're already on Windows, some modern PCs support running

    ```powershell
    shutdown /r /fw /t 0
    ```

-   in PowerShell to enter firmware settings directly.
+   in PowerShell as admin to enter firmware settings directly.
+Otherwise you should refer to your motherboards guide on how to get into the BIOS

 5. **Boot from the USB stick**.